lucas-munoz1/lucas-munoz1.github.io/ecommerce-page.md

 </video>

-Figure 5 shows the fully automated process of collecting product links.
-The python script starts by locating the category dropdown, then navigates to the first category link.
-From here, it moves to each subcategory, and collects and stores all product links located on the first page.
-For the sake of reducing size, this video was sped up to 4x speed.
+Figure 5 shows the fully automated process of collecting product links from AliExpress.

 ### Data for Analysis